west2-online/DomTok/README.md

 </div>

 ## Overview
 DomTok is a simple backend project for Douyin e-commerce based on HTTP and RPC protocols, adopting the clean architecture and distributed architecture.
-It utilizes technologies such as Kitex, Hertz, Mysql, Redis, Etcd, Kafka, Elasticsearch, Kibana, Filebeat, Jaeger, Rocketmq, Otel-Collector, several exporters, Prometheus, VictoriaMetrics, Cadvisor, and Grafana.
+It utilizes technologies such as Kitex, Hertz, Eino, Mysql, Redis, Etcd, Kafka, Elasticsearch, Kibana, Filebeat, Jaeger, Rocketmq, Otel-Collector, several exporters, Prometheus, VictoriaMetrics, Cadvisor, and Grafana.

 ## Features
 - Cloud-native: Designed with a native Golang distributed architecture, based on the best practices of ByteDance.